christianbaun/pestdetector/docs/installation_from_scratch_mit_qengineering_rpi-image.md

 Next, reboot the system.

-Set the WiFi cretentials in the graphical X11 user interface.
+Set the WiFi cretentials (e.g. in the graphical X11 user interface).

 Check the system parameters.